JetBrains/qodana-cli/README.md

   -n, --profile-name string       Profile name defined in the project -p, --profile-path string       Path to the profile file -i, --project-dir string        Root directory of the inspected project (default ".")
-      --property string           Set a JVM property to be used while running Qodana using the --property=property.name=value1,value2,...,valueN notation
+      --property stringArray      Set a JVM property to be used while running Qodana using the --property property.name=value1,value2,...,valueN notation
   -o, --results-dir string        Override directory to save Qodana inspection results to (default <userCacheDir>/JetBrains/<linter>/results)
       --run-promo string          Set to 'true' to have the application run the inspections configured by the promo profile; set to 'false' otherwise (default: 'true' only if Qodana is executed with the default profile)
   -s, --save-report               Generate HTML report (default true)